mpeeples2008/ArchNetSci/_book/02-network-data-formats.md

 ### Defining Network Objects in R{#NetworkDataFunctions}

-In general most of the examples of network data formats in the remainder of this Section are converted into R network objects in two basic steps.
+In general most of the examples of network data formats in the remainder of this section are converted into R network objects in two basic steps.

 * First, we read in some external data file that contains network data, usually generated in some sort of spreadsheet program, and create an R data frame or matrix object.
 * Next, we call a function that expects the given data format (edge list, adjacency matrix, incidence matrix, etc.) and converts it in to an R network object.